Gaussian Belief Propagation Network for Depth Completion: Appendix

-The metrics on the NYUv2 validation set under various levels of input depth sparsity are presented in \cref{tab:sup_nyu_sparse}, ranging from \num{20} to \num{20000} sparse points.
+\textbf{Simulation with Various Depth Density.} The metrics on the NYUv2 validation set under various levels of input depth sparsity are presented in \cref{tab:sup_nyu_sparse}, ranging from \num{10} to \num{20000} sparse points.
 For a thorough evaluation, given a sparsity level, each test image is sampled \num{100} times with different random seeds to generate the input sparse depth map.
 The performance of each method is averaged on these \num{100} randomly sampled inputs to reduce the potential bias due to random sampling, especially for high sparsity.

 Our method is listed in the last two rows, GBPN (with variants GBPN-1 and GBPN-2), consistently achieves the highly competitive performance across all sparsity levels.
-Under extremely sparse input, \num{20} and \num{50} points, GBPN-1 achieves the lowest RMSE, significantly outperforming other methods.
+Under extremely sparse input, \num{10} and \num{50} points, GBPN-1 achieves the lowest REL, significantly outperforming other methods.
 As the number of input points increases, GBPN-2 starts to excel, obtaining the best performance at intermediate sparsity levels more than \num{100} points.
 Notably, both GBPN variants remain highly effective even at dense input levels (\num{5000} and \num{20000} points).
-In contrast, GuideNet~\citep{guidenet} and Cformer~\citep{cformer} has a worse performance when the input depth is significantly denser (beyond approximately \num{5000} points) than the training sparsity (\num{500} points).
-Similar phenomenon has also been observed by~\citep{ogni}, and we attribute this to the lack of robustness to changes in input sparsity.
-Both GuideNet~\citep{guidenet} and CFormer~\citep{cformer} directly process the sparse depth map using convolutional layers, which are not optimal for handling sparse data.
+In contrast, GuideNet~\cite{guidenet} and Cformer~\cite{cformer} has a worse performance when the input depth is significantly denser (beyond approximately \num{5000} points) than the training sparsity (\num{500} points).
+Similar phenomenon has also been observed by~\cite{ogni}, and we attribute this to the lack of robustness to changes in input sparsity.
+Both GuideNet~\cite{guidenet} and CFormer~\cite{cformer} directly process the sparse depth map using convolutional layers, which are not optimal for handling sparse data.
 In addition, these methods were trained exclusively with 500 valid points.
 When presented with a significantly denser input at test time, the input distributions passed to the initial convolutional layers differ drastically from what the network was trained on.
 This domain shift may cause the network to produce worse results, regardless of whether the input density is increased or decreased.
 Our method alleviate this issue by treating sparse depth measurements as principled observation terms within a globally optimized MRF framework.